thisisadelakun/random/README.md

 - `public/`: Public assets and the HTML entry point.
 - `src/`: Source code of the application.
-  - `components/`: React components for different sections of the website.
+  - `components/`: React components & Stylesheets for different sections of the website.
   - `data/`: JSON files containing data for projects, skills, and blog posts.
-  - `styles/`: Stylesheets for styling the components.
+  - `index.css/`: Stylesheet for general styling.
   - `App.js`: The root component that sets up the application layout and routes.
-  - `index.js`: The entry point of the React application.
+  - `main.js`: The entry point of the React application.

 - Other project-specific files and directories.